forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 ## Summary
 Symptom watching and surveillance is usually enough for attenuated live pathogen [vaccines](./vaccines.md#vaccine) since it is known what to except: the disease intended to prevent.
 When the symptoms are tolerable and limited the disease is not caused and so the vaccine is much safer than natural infection.
 However this method of tolerable symptoms watching is often not enough to ensure the safety of other vaccines technologies.
-Only the safety of vaccines where a thorough understanding of their behaviour in the body can be assess by symptoms alone.
+Only the safety of vaccines where a thorough understanding of their behavior in the body can be assess by symptoms alone.
 Whether tolerable symptoms predict vaccine safety, depends on the technology, the exact formulation and mode of action of a vaccine:
 * Even for live pathogen vaccines tolerable disease symptoms watching can be tricky.
-E.g. an AIDS vaccine based on the wild type AIDS virus will pass a short term tolerable symptom test and antibodies will be detected. =>  the kinetics of the pathogen is needed and for some pathogens short term watching is not enough.
+E.g. an AIDS vaccine based on the wild type AIDS virus will pass a short term tolerable symptom test and antibodies will be detected. =>  the kinetics of the pathogen is needed since *not* for all pathogens short term watching is enough.
 * For vaccines with adjuvants, safety depends both on the antigens inoculated and the adjuvant. => The safety of the adjuvants needs to be ensured.
 * Transfected RNA ('mRNA' vaccines) may enter arbitrary tissues and cells: Transfection of the wrong cells such as long-lived neurones, stem cells or immune cells can have bad and long lasting effects.
 Upon transfection many things can happen e.g. cell death can be caused. => For mRNA vaccines it is mandatory to know the tissue and cell kinetics and the exact sequence and nucleoside modifications.
 * For adenovirus based vaccines the adenovirus species and its characterization is needed e.g.  how they distribute, which cells they attach or infect and the clearance kinetics.
 Haemagglutination is observed for many adenoviruses, which is possibly the cause of the observed thrombosis events.
-Which could be prevented e.g. by doses adaption.
+Which could be prevented e.g. by dosage or administration adaption.